1. Blog

 Calculate the Cost of Going Solar with Palmetto

-Want to see how much you could save by installing solar panels on your home?
-Using Mapdwell technology, Palmetto has mapped the solar potential of more than half of all rooftops in the United States.
-To see what your roof could look like with solar panels, and to get a custom quote, use our free solar design tool and cost calculator.
-You can begin your journey toward a cleaner energy future today!
+Palmetto makes it simple to understand if purchasing solar panels is the right decision for your family.
+To see what your roof could look like with solar panels and to get a custom quote for total cost, use our free solar design tool and cost calculator.
+You can begin your journey toward a cleaner, more affordable energy future today!

 See how much